1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Dividend yield: 1.5%

-As the name suggests, the First Trust Rising Dividend Achievers ETF (RDVY, $30.49) invests in companies that have a history of increasing their annual dividends.
+As the name suggests, the First Trust Rising Dividend Achievers ETF (RDVY, $30.49) invests in companies that have a history of increasing their dividends annually.
 But it also seeks out characteristics such as strong cash flow, solid balance sheets and growing earnings – factors that suggest the dividend increases will continue.

 The ETF tracks the NASDAQ US Rising Dividend Achievers Index – a group of 50 large-, mid- and small-cap stocks that trade on U.S. stock exchanges and have paid a dividend in the trailing 12-month period that’s greater than the dividend paid three and five years earlier.
 To be included in the index, a company must also exhibit these three financial characteristics: